arron-speake-bluefruit/phal/README.md

 The `example` directory contains a Python test suite using phal to test itself.
 The intended set-up here is two Odroids XU4s with their UARTs connected, and lines connecting pins GPX2.0 on one to GPA2.6 on the other and vice versa.
+See [Odroid XU4 GPIO](odroid-xu4-gpio.md) for more information on using the XU4's GPIO pins.

 Change the `MASTER` and `SLAVE` constants in the python file to reflect your setup.
 Then, running `pytest` in the directory should